CJBgon/MHC_comb/README.md

 # MHC_comb
-Combine the output of several HLA haplotype calling tools to a concencus.
+Combine the output of one or several HLA haplotype calling tools to a concencus.
 Takes .json files as input and prints every biologically possible combination of HLA class I, II or both alleles to be picked up in bash script

 ## Dependencies: